 I can’t get over it.
 The Noel Gallagher from Oasis, like Wonderwall Oasis.
 You can pay per song.
 And it’s based on the number of views that your channel gets.
 We talked about Epidemic Sound, so they’re another subscription service and you can actually access them as part of your Canva account as well, really amazing songs.

 And then Artlist, there’s the option as well.
 Thank you so much, everyone, for joining me.
 If there are any other music sites that you think I’ve missed drop it in the comments, let me know, I’ll check it out, but these are the ones I think for 2020, that I find great to use, a massive range of sounds that you can add all sorts of feelings and ambience and vibes to your live streams.
 Thanks so much for joining me.
 Let’s see.

 Yes.
 Pete says, “YouTube audio library for the win!” hey, Pete!
 I’m definitely a fan of that.
 Just make sure that you don’t do what I do and break the rules and use it across multiple platforms ’cause you will get in trouble for that.

-So I’m super excited, super, super excited.
-So that essentially wraps up today’s live stream.
+I’m super excited, super, super excited.
+That essentially wraps up today’s live stream.
 Now, if you found this video useful as always give me a thumbs up and don’t forget to subscribe to my channel, if you haven’t already, I live stream about living, about living.

 Thanks, everyone for joining me.
 And I will see you in the next broadcast, bye for now.